cscart/docs/api/index.rst

 Create Object
 -------------

-In order to create an object, send a POST HTTP request to the URL that refers to the according object type.
+To create an object, send a POST HTTP request to the URL that refers to the according object type.

 Only URLs referring to a whole object type (without ID) can be used.